-RAND Europe was commissioned by the Education Endowment Foundation to conduct a randomised controlled trial (RCT) evaluating the impact of PSQM.
-The study aims to understand the impact of the intervention on pupils and teachers and will also examine how the intervention is implemented.
+A randomised controlled trial (RCT) evaluating the impact of PSQM sought to understand the impact of the intervention on pupils and teachers.
+The study also examined how the intervention is implemented.

 Primary Science Quality Mark (PSQM) is a developmental accreditation programme, which aims to improve science education in primary schools by providing teachers and science leads with a framework for self-assessment, reflection and development as well as relevant training.